thegazelle-ad/slack-deployment-bot/README.md

 ```bash
 node index.js <channel_to_send_to> "Some message to post to the Slack team"
 ```

+to post to a custom channel such as `error-logging`

 ## License
 MIT Licensed Copyright (c) 2018 Emil Goldsmith Olesen